 Oren is the co-creator, principal editor, and contributor of the firm’s Hatch-Waxman Litigation quarterly newsletter, GENERICally Speaking, which reports on recently filed ANDA lawsuits, ANDA approvals, generic drug launches, relevant settlements, and case blurbs on meaningful court decisions.
 He also provides input in the legal trade press and presents on meaningful decisions and relevant topics at conferences and in publications.
 In 2020 and 2021, he was named a “Life Sciences Star” by LMG Life Sciences and a “Top Author” by JD Supra from 2018-2021.

-Mr. Langer is committed to pro bono representation of clients that need legal help but cannot afford or access it.
-Recently, after seven years of litigation, Mr. Langer successfully obtained asylum for a woman and her husband from the Kyrgyz Republic on the basis of religious discrimination.
-Mr. Langer also counsels various artists and takes part in clinics in association with the organization Volunteer Lawyer for the Arts.
-Mr. Langer co-manages the firm’s Well & Good writing program, which teaches associates to develop sound writing principles while, at the same time, produces written work product for one of the firm’s partnering pro bono agencies.
+Oren is also committed to using his skills to help those who need legal help but cannot afford or access it.
+One of his most rewarding experiences came after seven years of pro bono litigation, when an immigration court judge granted his client and her husband asylum in the United States from the Kyrgyz Republic on the basis of religious discrimination.
+In addition, he counsels various artists and takes part in clinics in association with the organization Volunteer Lawyer for the Arts.
+He also co-chairs the firm’s Well & Good writing and pro bono program, which teaches associates to develop sound writing principles while, at the same time, produce written work product for the firm’s partnering pro bono agencies.

 Represented Amneal Pharmaceuticals LLC in a Hatch-Waxman patent litigation concerning a medication indicated to treat people with a lung disease called idiopathic pulmonary fibrosis (IPF).
 Genentech, Inc. v.
 Amneal Pharmaceuticals LLC, 19-0190-RGA (D. Del.).